bakape/shamichan/README.md

 * config.DAEMON support is broken for now
 * You can update client code & hot.js on-the-fly with `node server/kill.js`
 * For nginx hosting/reverse proxying, refer to docs/nginx.conf.example
+* For a sample init script, refer to docs/doushio.initscript.example

 Dependencies: